Abbreviation for Analog Multiplex.

 Anything that is supposed to be carrying, or has the potential to carry electrical current, but isn't.

 A type of metallic coating applied to glass and some other materials that allows certain wavelengths of light, or other electromagnetic radiation, to pass while reflecting all others.
+Unlike gel color filters, dichroic glass filters do not burn or fade.

 To scatter light using diffusion material.
 A term used to describe a somewhat dull and/or stippled surface that is moderately reflective.